 But for the thousands of indie games that haven’t achieved name recognition, Apple Arcade could be a viable pathway to success.
 The model of Apple Arcade, akin to the all-you-can-eat style of Netflix, gives subscribers the freedom to try out games they’ve never heard of or aren’t sure they’ll like.
 Instead of competing with hundreds of thousands of iOS games, an indie title only has to stand out in Apple Arcade’s much smaller pond.

 Andrew Schimmel, Snowman’s lead producer, said his studio tends to steer clear of the ad-supported model.
-Alto’s Adventure, also released by Snowman, are premium mobile games, both of which cost $4.99 when they launched.
+Alto’s Odyssey and Alto’s Adventure, also released by Snowman, are premium mobile games, both of which cost $4.99 when they launched.
 “The games we like to play personally are sort of the immersive experiences where you dive into a world and you really get to sink your teeth into it,” Schimmel told Quartz.
 It’s not interrupted by some of the mechanics that free-to-play brings, such as when you hit a paywall or you’re reminded that there’s a shortcut that you can pay for, or pay-to-earn progress.
 That never really sat comfortably with us as designers.”

 Free mobile games that survive on ad revenue are popular, but can also irk users.
 App reviewers of Rescue Cut – Rope Puzzle, which is currently the most downloaded free mobile game app on Apple’s iOS App Store, mainly voice irritation about the pop-up ads.
 “More ads than there is actually gameplay,” writes one reviewer.